-The absorption bands for C-H and -CH2 for the PWCPO and the produced biolubricant occurred at wavenumbers 2922 cm-1 and 2855 cm-1 (Table 3.3) respectively.
+The absorption bands for C-H and -CH2 for the PWCPO and the produced biolubricant occurred at wavenumbers 2922 cm-1 and 2855 cm-1 (Table 3) respectively.
 This is an indication of alkane functional group in the oils.
-Alkane functional group was found for biodiesel within the range of 3000-2855 cm-1 as reported by Ebtism et al. [32].
-The methyl group, -CH3 bend, occurs at wavenumber of 1375 cm-1 for both PWCPO and the produced biolubricant.
-Alkene out of plane, =C-H bend, was observed at 969 cm-1 for the produced biolubricant and at 961 cm-1 for PWCPO.
+The alkane functional group was found for biodiesel within the range of 3000-2855 cm-1 as reported by Ebtism et al. [32].
+The methyl group, -CH3 bending occurs at wave number 1375 cm-1 for both PWCPO and the produced biolubricant.
+Alkene out-of-plane, =C-H bending was observed at 969 cm-1 for the produced biolubricant and at 961 cm-1 PWCPO.
 The alkene functional group is an indication of unsaturation of the PWCPO and the produced biolubricant.
-The carbonyl functional group, C=O. was observed at 1744 cm-1 for both oils.
-The C-O stretching vibration occurring at 1159 cm-1 for both oils is an indication that the carbonyl group, C=O, is for ester since there is no visible O-H band for both oils.
-In similar reviews, ester group was reported at 1744 cm-1 for palm oil based TMP ester [32], and 1745 cm-1 for waste cooking oil [37].
-The wavenumber at 1710 cm-1 observed in both oils suggests C=O stretching vibration.
-This is a possible indication of the presence of carboxylic acid functional group in both oils even though their corresponding O-H functional group was not observed, and the high acid values observed in both oils (Table 3.2) attest to this claim.
-A peak was observed at 1975 cm-1 for the produced biolube.
-This unique peak which occurred within the range of 2270-1950 cm-1 suggests the presence of X=C=Y bond in alkenes, isocyanates, or isothiocyanates.
-Details of the infrared spectra of PWCPO and the produced biolubricant are found in Figure 3.1 and Figure 3.2 respectively.
+The carbonyl functional group, C=O was observed at 1744 cm-1 for both oils.
+The C-O stretching vibration, occurring at 1159 cm-1 for both oils, is an indication that the carbonyl group, C=O is that of ester since there is no visible O-H band for both oils.
+In similar reviews, the ester group was reported at 1744 cm-1 for palm oil-based TMP ester [32], and 1745 cm-1 for waste cooking oil [37].
+The wavenumber at 1710 cm-1 observed in both oils suggests a C=O stretching vibration.
+This is an indication of the possible presence of the carboxylic acid functional group in both oils even though its corresponding O-H functional group was not observed.
+The high acid values observed in both oils (Table 2) attest to this claim.
+A unique peak, observed at 1975 cm-1 for the produced biolube, within the range of 2270-1950 cm-1, suggests the presence of X=C=Y bond in alkenes, isocyanates, or isothiocyanates.
+Details of the infrared spectra of PWCPO and the produced biolubricant are found in Fig. 1 and 2 respectively.

-The chemical compositions of the PWCPO were determined by GC-MS. Unsaturated fatty acids of carbon chain length $C{18}$ (oleic acid, linoleic acid, and linolenic acid) were found more in the PWCPO (50.96%) compared to saturated fatty acid (palmitic acid, and stearic acid) of carbon chain length $C{16}$ - $C{18}$ (27.25%).
-In order reviews, palm oil was found to contain 53.87 and 43.60 % unsaturated and saturated fatty acids respectively, as reported by Ebtisam et al. [32], and waste cooking oil was found to contain 58.55 and 29.84% unsaturated and saturated fatty acids respectively, as reported by Hassani et al. [17].
-This shows that the PWCPO is susceptible to oxidation reactions due to the degree of unsaturation of the carbon atoms, therefore, anti-oxidant was used in the production of the biolubricant because of the high concentration of unsaturation in the molecules of the oil [38].
+The chemical composition of the PWCPO was determined by GC-MS. Unsaturated fatty acids of carbon chain length C18 (oleic acid, linoleic acid, and linolenic acid) were more in the PWCPO (50.96%) than saturated fatty acids (palmitic acid, and stearic acid) of carbon chain length $C{16}$ - $C{18}$ (27.25%).
+In order reviews, palm oil was found to contain 53.87 and 43.60% unsaturated and saturated fatty acids respectively, as reported by Ebtisam et al. [32], and waste cooking oil was found to contain 58.55 and 29.84% unsaturated and saturated fatty acids respectively, as reported by Hassani et al. [17].
+This shows that the PWCPO is susceptible to oxidation reactions due to the high degree of unsaturation of the carbon atoms.
+Therefore, an anti-oxidant was used in the production of the biolubricant [38].